kabir303/MUSICBOT/README.md

 # MUSICBOT

-Bot to play music on telegram
+### A bot that can play music on telegram group's voice call.Telegram bot + userbot for streaming audio in group calls.*